 Additionally, you can plan and schedule your promotions so that you can prep the content as you’re going to need a lot of content for — email copies, affiliate banners, Facebook images, and Google Shopping promotions.

 A lot goes into launching an eCommerce platform that will enhance your brick-and-mortar shop.
-Nevertheless, recalling the following tips, you can help make your launch go as smoothly as possible:
+Nevertheless, by recalling the following tips, you can help make your launch go as smoothly as possible:

 - Create a convenient and visually appealing site that is seamless and that’s quick and easy to navigate through.

 - Give priority to SEO, to get attention in the digital world.
-Incorporate keywords to the title, meta description, and descriptions.
+Incorporate keywords into the title, meta description, and descriptions.
 If you have a piece of information that might benefit the customer don’t forget to add it to the page.

-- Be upfront with your rules and regulations, make sure the customers are well aware of the return and shipping policies.
+- Be upfront with your rules and regulations, and make sure the customers are well aware of the return and shipping policies.
 Here what you can do is provide a guide to direct the customers about the policies.

 - Provide constant updations and optimizations for your site.
-Continue streamlining your site design, SEO content and marketing strategy throughout.
+Continue streamlining your site design, SEO content, and marketing strategy throughout.